-Back (left to right): Janet Small, Lucia Thesen, Gideon Nomdo, Tasneem Jaffer.
+Extended research team: Back (left to right): Janet Small, Lucia Thesen, Gideon Nomdo, Tasneem Jaffer.
 Front (left to right): Jeff Jawitz, Aditi Hunma, Sukaina Walji, Andrew Deacon

 Through the UCT MOOCs Project, we have data related to Massive Open Online Courses (MOOCs) from student enrolments from across the world, which includes South African students and potential students.
-This research will focus on the South Africans who have participated in MOOCs offered by UCT because comparatively little is known about this segment of students.
+This research will focus on the Africans who have participated in MOOCs offered by UCT because comparatively little is known about this segment of students.

-This research project will develop CHED staff’s understanding of the value and problems of accessing online support courses for people facing transitions in and out of learning and work, and inform the development of more appropriate online offerings.
+This research project aims towill develop CHED staff’s understanding of the value and problems of accessing online support courses for people facing transitions in and out of learning and work, and inform the development of more appropriate online offerings.
 CHED is being asked to give guidance to the University about the use of technology in support of the key goals of teaching and learning in the context of inequality.
 This research will enable us to better understand learners’ experiences and uses of online offerings.
 Our development of MOOCs, and ADP’s applications of online modes and platforms to expanding support services offer a unique opportunity to survey a large number of learners who have already engaged in some way with UCT’s online educational support offerings.

 The research project runs from mid-2017 until mid-2020, beginning with a pilot phase in 2017.
 In the pilot phase, the research team designed and tested both the quantitative online survey instrument and the qualitative research interview questions with a small sample of MOOC takers.
-Drawing on the experience of the pilot, we start in 2018 to survey all UCT MOOC takers living in Africa to request an interview on their reasons for taking MOOCs and what they have valued from learning online and the challenges they have faced.
+Drawing on the experience of the pilot, we sent surveys to start in 2018 to survey all UCT MOOC takers living in Africa to request an interview on their reasons for taking MOOCs and what they have valued from learning online and the challenges they have faced.

-We seek to interview a total of 40 participants from African countries, particularly those from South Africa, about their transitions.
+In 2018, we have interviewed more than 40 participants from African countries, particularly those from South Africa, about their transitions.
 Later we will interview MOOC takers who are current students at South African higher education institutions.
 This specific focus on students will allow us to probe how people at universities are making use of MOOCs for transitioning within levels of higher education, crossing disciplines or moving into the workplace.

 The interviews help to probe and understand current and potential uses of online courses by people wishing to study further.
 The outputs of the project include understanding the needs of people looking at universities to study further and offer new insights into the provision of appropriate online support for those making these transitions in and out of learning and work.

-Nchangwi Munung recently joined the team as research assistant.
+Nchangwi Munung joined the team as research assistant.
 She has completed an MSc in Biochemistry (2007, University of Buea, Cameroon) and an MSc in Medicine (2016, UCT).
 She is currently registered for a PhD in Medicine at UCT.